Do you know how to spot the symptoms of Dyspraxia?

-As a parent of a 31- year old son who has DCD, I had little knowledge or understanding of the condition when he was first diagnosed at 3 years of age, despite me being a GP at the time.
-Since that time I have learned a great deal about the condition and have been practising as a clinician and researcher in the field for the past 25 years.
-The imperative for me was finding out more to help my son but on the journey.
-I have also met 1000s of parents of children and also adults with DCD.
+As a parent of a child with DCD, I had little knowledge or understanding of the condition when they were first diagnosed at 3 years of age, despite me being a GP at the time.
+Since that time I have learned a great deal about the condition and have been practicing as a clinician and researcher in the field for the past 25+ years.
+The imperative for me was finding out more so I could help my child on their journey through education and employment.
+Since those early days, I have also met 1000s of parents of children and also adults with DCD.

 Having good co-ordination skills is something that we can sometimes take for granted.
 We get up in the morning, get dressed, clean our teeth, have breakfast and carry on the day undertaking numerous tasks which require you to be coordinated.
 In the same way that most children start to walk without any difficulty sometime in the first 18 months of life.
 Before you know it your children are running around kicking a ball and learning to scribble with crayons and write their name.
 They also can be seen to climb and explore the playground equipment.
 We watch them sitting and playing with jigsaws and toys like Lego.